 Rent a Car Instead of Driving Your Own

-If you plan to take a road trip, you should rent a van or a car instead of driving your own vehicle.
+If you plan to take a road trip, you should rent a campervan or a car instead of driving your own vehicle.
 If you’re going on a long road trip, your car needs to be in top shape, and it may require extensive vehicle maintenance costs to get it there.
 If you rent a car instead, you can rest easy, knowing everything in the car will work perfectly from the moment you take the driver’s seat.

 Road trips put lots of miles on cars, which can expedite the need for basic car maintenance, such as oil changes and new tires.
 If you’re considering driving your own car, consider the wear and tear the vehicle will experience.
 With a rental car, you can return the car at the end of your trip, and know that your own vehicle is no worse for wear.